 If you prefer your accommodation in a more rural location there are a number of “Agro” style of accommodation places on farms and in the countryside plus there may be camp sites nearby.

-If you wish to advertise your accommodation on Alwernia Travel Guide or this website please get in touch with us.
+If you wish to advertise your accommodation on Alwernia Travel Guide or this website please get in touch with me.

 This place to stay may just be the right accommodation for you.